ivanursul/ivanursul/articles/java/openSourceCollections.md

 ### <a href="#fastUtil" name="fastUtil"><i class="fa fa-link anchor" aria-hidden="true"></i></a> FastUtil Collections

+In this section, we will focus on *FastUtil* and why it takes the 1st place in performance tests, what this library provides, how to implement the library, its Interfaces, Classes, and Methods, supported by examples about how to use DoubleArrayList, Long2IntArrayMap, how to create Read-Only and Sorted Maps.

 *FastUtil* characterizes high performance and the fastest implementations available.
 Some of the benefits it provides are listed below:
 * Classes that support very large collections (64-bit),
 * Classes for fast and practical access to binary and text files,